-How to prepare tomato juice at home
+How to preserve tomato juice

-- Wash tomatoes and remove stems
+- Wash tomatoes and remove.

 - Cut tomatoes into quarters and put directly into saucepan and bring to boil while crushing the tomatoes.

 - Continue to slowly add and crush the cut tomato quarters to the boiling mixture, and make sure the mixture boils constantly and vigorously while you add the remaining tomatoes.

 - Reduce heat and simmer for five minutes after adding all tomatoes.

 - Press heated juice through a sieve or food mill to remove skins and seeds.

 - Add bottled lemon juice or citric acid to jars to acidify, as described in the previous paragraph.

 - Add one teaspoon of salt per quart to the jars, if desired.

 - Fill hot jars with hot tomato juice, leaving ½-inch headspace.